boardgameio/boardgame.io/docs/tests.md

 #### Unit Tests
 Test the move function logic independently from the game.
-Because the move functions are You are the one who implements the move function so you are aware of which values you need to pass it in order to have it work properly.
+Since we implement the move functions ourselves, we are aware which data they require.
 In our case `G` should have the `cells` property and `ctx` should have the `currentPlayer` property.

 `App.js`